Table of Contents

 Why is there squash in this chili?

 Since squash is plentiful, it’s super satisfying to work it into as many dishes as possible, including this chili.
 The squash acts as a quasi-meat, adding a heartiness that marries well with the dish’s actual protein – chicken.
-And since squash has such a versatile flavor profile, their sweetness complements the more complex aspects of the soup.
+And since squash has such a versatile flavor profile, its sweetness complements the more complex aspects of the soup.

 There are unending chili varieties out there (including my own vegetarian variety), and since I’m always in the mood for this soup, the world is my (chili) oyster.
 It always comes down to what to put in the chili.

-Ask ten different people how they make chili and you’ll get ten different answers.
-While there are innumerable recipes, thankfully a few components are always constant:
+Ask ten different people how they make chili, and you’ll get ten different answers.
+While there are innumerable recipes, thankfully, a few components are always constant:

 - chili powder